 Before you can become a surrogate in Pennsylvania, you’ll need to meet certain surrogacy requirements.
 These requirements are in place to protect all involved in the surrogacy process, especially intended parents and you as a prospective surrogate.

-With many surrogacy professionals, including Bierly & Rabuck, qualifications for being a surrogate exist to make sure that any prospective surrogate is fully prepared for the physical, mental and emotional challenges of the surrogacy process.
-By requiring that a woman meet certain criteria to be a surrogate, professionals can better make sure that the surrogacy process is a positive one for her from the beginning.
+With many professionals, including Bierly & Rabuck, gestational surrogate mother requirements exist to make sure that any prospective surrogate is fully prepared for the physical, mental and emotional challenges of the surrogacy process.
+By requiring that a woman meet certain surrogacy requirements, professionals can better make sure that the process is a positive one for her from the beginning.

 Our Gestational Surrogate Requirements in PA

-Who can be a surrogate with our surrogacy program?
+Who can be a gestational carrier with our surrogacy program?

 At Bierly & Rabuck, our surrogacy requirements are based on the guidelines of the American Society for Reproductive Medicine — the national assisted reproductive technology organization that sets standards for all professionals within this field.
 Therefore, our gestational surrogate requirements are the same as many other surrogacy professionals.

 - No more than five previous deliveries or three deliveries via cesarean section

 - No ongoing mental health issues and no use of antidepressants or anti-anxiety medicine for a substantial time